If you made any changes in Pure these will be visible here soon.

 Research

-I research transitional justice, the legalisation and judicialisation of politics in mainly Africa, and the politics of international law.
-I am interested in questions such as:
+I research transitional justice, the politics of international law and courts, and the legalisation and judicialisation of politics in mainly Africa.
+I have researched the politics of the International Criminal Court for 15 years.

-• What is transitional justice today and why does it often fail?
+• What is transitional justice today and why do vastly different post-conflict countries adopt similar transitional justice policies?

 • Why, how and when did a transitional justice standard emerge?

-• How does international law and the practice of international courts affect political processes, including peace processes?
+• How does international law and legal actors affect political processes, including peace processes?

 • Why did Africa establish more international courts than any other region?

-My forthcoming research project will investigate the recent standardisation of transitional justice, collaborating with colleagues at Roskilde and Ulster Universities.
+My current research project investigates the recent standardisation of transitional justice, collaborating with colleagues at Roskilde and Ulster Universities.
 The project investigates the consolidation and innovation of a transitional justice standard across four sites: UN headquarters, Colombia, Syria and Uganda.

-My new book, Africa and the Backlash Against International Courts (London: Zed Books, 2020), co-written with Peter Brett, studies African government relations with the ICC and sub-regional courts in Africa, a relationship marked by different experiences of backlash.
+My book, Africa and the Backlash Against International Courts (London: Zed Books, 2020), co-written with Peter Brett, studies African government relations with the ICC and sub-regional courts in Africa.
 We argue against explanations focusing on sovereingty and direct focus toward strategies of legitimation and equal participation in world politics.

 My first book studies the impact of ICC involvement on peace processes in Kenya and Uganda, The International Criminal Court and Peace Processes in Africa: Judicialising Peace (Routledge, 2018).
 It presents a theory about when and how ICC involvement helps and hinders a negotiated conflict settlement.